What's the best lesson you've learned about money? 29 life lessons about money from an 11-year personal finance blogger.

 I was once asked, “what's the best lesson you've learned about money?”

 Well…I couldn't give just one.

-It turns out that many of the things that I know to be true and practice in my finances today have their roots in very specific lessons I had to go through during that critical (and mostly fun) decade.
+It turns out that many of the things that I know to be true and practice in my finances today have their roots in very specific life lessons about money I had to go through during that critical (and mostly fun) decade.

 Having firmly established my foothold as a 30-something (edging closer to the 40-something category everyday), I can confidently comb through that decade and give it the kind of recap that it deserves.

 What's the Best Lesson You've Learned about Money?

 There's absolutely no way I can choose just one.
 Just look at the money life lessons below, and you'll see what I mean.
 All 29 are important!

 Life Lessons about Money #1: ‘Start Where You Are' Really Was a Fine (and Lucrative) Piece of Advice

 You know when someone tells you to ‘start where you are' with your retirement savings or your debt payoff, and you feel completely overwhelmed + you kinda want to throw a tantrum at them because you'll never be able to get to where you want to go with your current paycheck?